lbernacchi/OpenAg-Kern/README.md

 The files in this repository document the processes to consolidate and sort this data as well as the resultant values of interest for this project.

+DAU level data from DWR came in a format wherein the csv file name contained information regarding the DAU code, county code, year and crop for the information in the csv file.
+Within each csv file, the monthly applied water, landuse and evapotranspirations for the specified crop in the specified region and year were given in units of milimeters.

-"python_compiling_script_V0" and other variations of python_compiling_script are the Python scripts used to compile data by each year.
+"python_compiling_script_V0" and other variations of python_compiling_script are the Python scripts used to compile data by each year. "python_compiling_script_V0" contains detailed annotations of the procedures taken to retrieve necessary data from the provided csv files.